 Yes, social gambling is legal in Texas.
 That said, there are caveats.
 First and foremost, these games must be held in private residences or venues that are not open to the public.

 In addition, no entity can take a rake or act as the “house” and earn a cut of the action.
 This would render the “house” an unlicensed gambling operator, which is absolutely against the law.

 As long as these social games are played among private parties who risk and win all the money wagered and pay no operator fees to anyone else, you are free to gamble in private settings in the state of Texas.

 It is illegal in Texas to bet money or anything of value at any game played with balls, dice, cards, or other gambling device.
 Therefore, playing house-banked poker in Texas – or playing poker in any venue that receives a direct financial benefit from hosting the games, is unlawful.

 However, many restaurants and bars in Texas regularly hold poker tournaments, and numerous card clubs are situated in the state.
 Playing in these venues is legal as long as the players do not risk money or anything of value to try to win any prize.

 Further, Texas poker rooms and card clubs are permitted to operate so long as the house takes no rake and are not open to the general public.
 There is no law in Texas that bars social poker games, provided – again – that no entity takes a house cut.

 Texas Online Gambling Laws Concerning Poker, Casinos, and Sports Betting

-While Texas offers no domestic online gambling options, there are no laws in Texas which makes it illegal to play on licensed offshore online TX poker sites.
+While Texas offers no domestic online gambling options, there are no laws in Texas which makes it illegal to play with licensed casino sites, sports betting sites, or online TX poker sites operating offshore.
 Nor does accessing licensed offshore sites violate any federal law.